JSON Generator (Mock)

 JSON Generator (Mock) creates a JSON object.
 This connector accepts any input.

 Take a look at the configuration options for the connector.
-Parameters supported by Double Braces expressions are marked with (DB)
+Parameters supported by are marked with (DB)

 .